LabShengLi/nanome/index.md

 **Prerequisites: Ability to connect to JAX Sumner HPC will accelerate working through the tutorial.**

-**This tutorial is compatible with different platoforms: Linux, Mac and Windows.**
+**This tutorial is compatible with different platforms: Linux, Mac and Windows.**

 > ## Notes: